xiix0/scam/README.md

-You will live to see your grandchildren.
+You will obey or molten silver will be poured into your ears.